efjimm/Cellulator/README.md

 - `<` Align text under cursor to the left
 - `>` Align text under cursor to the right
 - `|` Align text undor cursor to the center
+- `gn` Go to the next sheet
+- `gp` Go to the previous sheet
+- `C-wq` Close the current sheet
+- `yy` Yank selected cell
+- `p` Put yanked cells at cursor
+- `ic` Insert count columns at the cursor
+- `dc` Delete count columns at the cursor
+- `ir` Insert count rows at the cursor
+- `dr` Delete count rows at the cursor

 ### Visual Mode